Tips and tricks Best practice guides, FAQ & more

-Most organizations suffer during a recession, both because there’s a decline in demand and an increase in uncertainty.
-For this reason, businesses should devise a contingency plan to pull through this economic decline, no matter the size.
+Most organizations suffer during a recession because of both a decline in demand and an increase in uncertainty.
+For this reason, enterprises should devise a contingency plan to pull through this economic decline, no matter the size.

-So, how can an organization prepare for a possible recession and what should it do when one hits?
+So, how can an organization prepare for a recession?

 According to Harvard Business Review, research shows that there are ways to mitigate the damage.
 The most interesting findings were found in four areas: debt, decision-making, workforce management, and digital transformation.

-According to Gartner, technology will enable organizations to better adapt to the changing situation of the coronavirus outbreak.
-Technology can make your organization more efficient, flexible and transparent.
+According to Gartner, technology can make your organization more efficient, flexible and transparent.

-In the short term, investing in automation can help your organization operate more efficiently with less overhead costs while making better use of your current resources.
-And this means that, in the long term, your organization will be ready to make capital out of the economic growth once it occurs.
+In the short term, investing in automation can help your organization operate more efficiently and with less overheads, while making better use of your existing resources.
+In the long term, your organization will be ready to make capital out of future economic growth.

-When we find ourselves in times of economic turmoil, we are able to turn attention toward our organization’s internal processes.
-Meaning that, instead of cutting staff or services, you can look at the challenges that your organization has been facing and identify ways in which automation could help you improve those inefficiencies.
-Regardless of whether you will use automation for RPA or test automation, it will surely simplify and reduce costs throughout your operations.
+Times of economic turmoil give us the opportunity to turn our attention toward our organization’s internal processes.
+Instead of cutting staff or services, you can look at the challenges your organization has been facing and identify the ways automation could help you improve inefficiencies.
+Regardless of whether you use automation for RPA or test automation, it will simplify and reduce costs throughout your operations.

 Not only that, investing in your team during an economic downturn can be a strategic way to retain your best employees and limit staff turnover.
 This will become extremely important once things pick up again.

-If there was ever a time when core business processes must operate at their very best, it is during a financial downturn.
-Automation speeds up the process and reduces human error while ensuring that all business processes are operating as expected.
+If there was ever a time when core business processes need to operate at their optimal level, it is during a financial downturn.
+Automation increases speed, reduces human error, and ensures that all business processes operate as expected.

-Some may use automation for data migration, for product quality assurance during the software development process, or for monitoring critical systems in the health, banking or financial sector.
+Some may use automation for data migration, product quality assurance during the software development process, or monitoring critical systems in health or BFSI.

-Independent of which use you give to automation; one thing is certain: mitigating risk during a recession is paramount.
-So, the sooner you have a solid automation portfolio in place, the better.
+Regardless of which use you have for automation, one thing is certain: mitigating risk during a recession is paramount and the sooner you have a solid automation portfolio in place the better.

 Lastly, automation offers a quick ROI that outweighs the initial set up cost, especially when we talk about no-code automation.

 “The ROI is absolutely there.
-LEAPWORK has provided us a service that makes it easier for us to reach our main objective, which is to deliver 5 times the ROI within one year,” Paul Fredrik Eilertsen, Team Manager for Process Automation at VISMA.
+Leapwork has provided us a service that makes it easier for us to reach our main objective, which is to deliver 5 times the ROI within one year,”

-Many organizations are hesitant to adapt to new technologies, especially when they see an economic downturn ahead.
-However, automation makes organizations more agile and this, in turn, allows them to endure uncertainty and the evolving impact of a recession.
+Many organizations are hesitant to adapt and implement new technologies, especially when they see an economic downturn ahead.
+However, automation makes organizations more agile and this in turn allows them to endure uncertainty and the evolving impact of a recession.

-No matter what the motivation behind investing in automation software is, a business will always experience reduced costs and mitigated risk, as well as increased productivity.
-And these benefits will occur simultaneously, as they each reinforce one other.
+No matter what the motivation for investing in automation software is, a business will always experience reduced costs and mitigated risk, as well as increased productivity.
+These benefits will occur simultaneously, as they each reinforce one other.